 Because many nuisance behaviors are self-reinforcing for a dog, using only positive reinforcement to the exclusion of all other tools or training techniques is often ineffective and occasionally dangerous.

 I believe the most well-adjusted and reliable dogs are raised with a balanced approach.
 I help people to better understand their dog’s behavior and assist in creating a more harmonious lifestyle through use of a wide variety of tools and techniques.
 The ultimate goal is to create a stronger relationship with your dog that will be based on mutual respect and cooperation.

-Robin has been mentoring and instructing other professionals since 2002 and has a curriculum specifically geared toward other dog trainers.
-She conducts her E-cademy train the trainer program at That’s My Dog!
+Robin has been mentoring and instructing other professionals since 2002.
+She does one to one shadow programs through her facility, That’s My Dog!
 Inc in Dubuque, Iowa.
-She also travels frequently conducting workshops and seminars around the country.
-For more information and upcoming dates, contact firstname.lastname@example.org
+She also travels conducting workshops and staff training for professional trainers.
+For information please email Robin@RobinMacFarlane.com

 The tagline for this site has multiple meanings.
 I wanted to maintain some connection to the Dubuque training company I started in 1998.
 “That’s My Dog!” was started with the intention of helping local dog owners find solutions to behavior problems.
 As time progressed and it became a corporation, the marketing began to surround my dog at that time, a Belgian Malinois named Hero.
 He was inspiration for much of the TMD marketing but more than that he was named in reference to the firemen and paramedics who attended to me and got me out of the wreckage of the accident that changed my life direction and mission in 1997.

 Hero was a very significant part of our family.
 You can read a bit about him here https://robinmacfarlane.com/a-heros-story and the lessons he taught.